Celebrating 40 Years Of Connecting to Country

 Operating a resort in this sensitive environment means that from day one, the local ecosystem has been carefully considered – and ongoing steps have been taken to preserve and protect the land now and for future generations.

 One of the most significant investments in greener infrastructure at the Resort is the Tjintu solar field.
 With so much unobstructed sunshine, the Outback is considered one of the world’s best landscapes for solar energy.
-In 2016, the installation of Tjintu Solar Field was completed, generating about 15% of the Resort’s power needs using energy from the desert sun – the equivalent of powering 150 Australian households.
+In 2016, the installation of Tjintu Solar Field was completed, generating a significant portion of the Resort’s power needs using energy from the desert sun – the equivalent of powering 150 Australian households.

 Waste reduction and recycling is another big priority for the Resort.
 An ongoing program is in place to reduce unnecessary plastics and we’ve recently completed construction of a brand-new drive-through recycling centre that services both Ayers Rock Resort and the town of Mutitjulu, diverting 300 tonnes of waste from landfill each year.
 Food waste reduction measures are implemented throughout the property along with sourcing sustainable and Australian food products as much as possible.